Rebuilding funds from UnitedHealth begins to flow to businesses in Mpls., St. Paul

 Usso opened the independent pharmacy a year ago after working at other pharmacy chains because he wanted to be able to spend more time with and provide better service to patients.

 He said the pharmacy was going strong until the unrest.
-He estimates it suffered $500,000 in damages and lost inventory.
+He estimates it suffered $500,000 in damage and lost inventory.

-He temporarily moved it to a location on the other side of town so he could continue to deliver prescriptions to his patients while his pharmacy was being repaired.
+He temporarily moved it to the other side of town so he could continue to deliver prescriptions to his patients while his pharmacy was being repaired.
 He reopened in his former location on Lake Street on Sept.
 1.

 The upgrades funded through the grant are expected to be completed over the next few months.